Singular perturbation results for linear partial differential-algebraic equations of hyperbolic type: Hyperbolic PDAE Model

 \section{Hyperbolic PDAE Model}

 In this section, we introduce the system class of interest namely first-order hyperbolic systems with a small parameter~$\eps$, which satisfy an additional constraint.
-In order to prove the existence of mild and classical solutions, we first discuss the solvability of a related stationary problem.
-Finally, an example from the field of gas dynamics on networks is presented, which fits in the given framework.
+Moreover, we discuss the already mentioned examples and show that they fit in the given framework.